-During the 2016 legislative session, the American Lung Association in Florida was able to protect funding for Tobacco Free Florida and increase the total budget for the program to $67,753,019.
-The American Lung Association in Florida will continue to ensure that the allocation of these dollars follows CDC's Best Practices for Comprehensive Tobacco Control Programs, are competitively procured, and that rigorous performance measures are included in any contracts managed by the Florida Department of Health.
+During the 2018 Legislative Session, the Lung Association was able to protect funding for Tobacco Free Florida and increase the total budget for the program to $70.4 million for fiscal year 2019.
+This funding includes a wide variety of services free of charge for people who smoke, including $13.8 million allocated for quitline services and implementation of a referral program, and an additional $7.8 million for in-person cessation counseling.
+The Lung Association in Florida will continue to advocate that the allocation of these dollars follows the CDC's Best Practices for Comprehensive Tobacco Control Programs, are competitively procured and that rigorous performance measures are included in any contracts.

 The Lung Association is the lead agency of the Florida Tobacco Cessation Alliance.
 In partnership with the Florida Department of Health, the Alliance maintains an educational website and implements a business recognition program which provides an award for employers who provide tobacco cessation coverage through their health plans.

 During 2019, the American Lung Association in Florida will continue to ensure the state has a highly effective and well-funded tobacco prevention and control program, vigilantly work to improve the Clean Indoor Air Act and work to increase the minimum age of sale for tobacco products to 21 years

 Sign up for the latest lung health news sent right to your inbox.